-This semester, choose the topics that interest your learners and plan your sessions around a variety of science areas.
-Each session includes hands-on science such as chemistry, physics, animals, and more.
-Choose a five or seven class punch card out of our eight sessions and come for those classes.
-The class schedule is posted here and given out in class.
-Each class is geared to the appropriate age level.
+This spring, choose the topics that interest your learners and plan sessions around a variety of science areas.
+Each session includes hands-on science focused on engineering, electricity, primates, gardening for local wildlife and more.
+Choose a five- or seven-class punch card to attend any combination of our session options.
+The class schedule is posted here as well as provided in class.
+Each class is geared towards the appropriate age level.
 Click here for the class schedule.
 Note: No class on April 8 or 9.